-You can get more information by contacting your appraisal dis-

-(insert appraisal district name, address, telephone number).
+You can get more information by contacting your CAD at (insert CAD name, address, telephone number).

 FRIO COUNTY APPRAISAL DISTRICT P.O.
-BOX 1129

-PEARSALL, TEXAS 78061 830.334.4163
+BOX 1129 PEARSALL, TEXAS 78061

-You can get Comptroller forms and additional information on how to prepare a protest from the Comptroller's website at comptroller.texas.gov/taxes/property-tax/.
+You can get Comptroller forms and additional information on how to prepare a protest from the Comptroller's website at comptroller. texts.gov/taxes/property-tax/.